MDRUHULAMIN7/Polytechnic_Managment_System-Backend/README.md

 Notes:

-- `OPENROUTER_*` values are only required if chatbot features are enabled.
 - `CORS_ORIGINS` accepts a comma-separated list.
 - `RESET_PASS_UI_LINK` should point to the deployed frontend reset-password route.
+- `OPENROUTER_*` values are only required if chatbot features are enabled.
+- `SUPER_ADMIN_PASSWORD` is used during the initial super-admin seed flow.

 ## Local Development